ECG anomaly detection with the LSTM-AD SageMaker algorithm

-Anomaly detection in electrocardiogram (ECG) signals is crucial for early diagnosis and treatment of cardiovascular diseases.
-With the development of wearable ECG sensors, it has become possible to monitor a patient's heart condition continuously and in real time.
-However, it is impracticable for healthcare professional to manually review such a large amount of data.
-Machine learning algorithms can automate the process of ECG analysis, reducing the need for manual inspection by healthcare professionals.
+Detecting anomalies in electrocardiogram (ECG) signals is critical for the diagnosis and treatment of cardiovascular diseases.
+The introduction of wearable ECG sensors enables long-term continuous remote monitoring of patients' cardiac activity.
+However, it is unfeasible for cardiologists to manually review the large amount of data generated by real-time ECG sensors.
+Machine learning algorithms can automate the process of ECG analysis, reducing the need for manual inspection by healthcare providers.

 Model